mastaehe/bonsaiai.github.io/source/includes/_release-notes.html.md

 # Product Release Notes

 These release notes combine releases for the web (BRAIN Dashboard), the backend services (Bonsai AI Engine), and Bonsai's API.
 All releases are tagged by date for the web, backend, and API.
-Releases are based on version for the SDKs and CLI which are available on GitHub.
+SDK and CLI are released separately and have different version numbers.
+They are available on GitHub.

 Release Notes for CLI: [https://github.com/BonsaiAI/bonsai-cli/blob/master/CHANGELOG.md]()

-Release Notes for Python SDK (bonsai-ai): [https://github.com/BonsaiAI/bonsai-sdk/blob/master/bonsai-ai/CHANGELOG.md]()
+Release Notes for Python SDK (bonsai-ai, bonsai-cli, and bonsai-gym libraries): [https://github.com/BonsaiAI/bonsai-sdk/blob/master/bonsai-ai/CHANGELOG.md]()

+### 2018.03.07

+Various bug fixes, including:

+* Fixes for resume training

 ### 2018.02.23

 Various bug fixes, including:

-* Fix for concept threshold termination tags not terminating as expected
 * Removed limitation for Inkling variables ending in underscore followed by a number
 * Fixed backend race conditions causing dropped simulators